CULTURALLY PRESCRIBED ASPIRATIONS

 Other sociologists have argued, and demonstrated, that groups of people may have quite different culturally prescribed aspirations or goals.

-divergence of which consists in a conflict between culturally prescribed aspirations and
+value-standard ones, the divergence of which consists in a conflict between culturally

 According to Merton aberrant behaviour including crime and delinquency may be regarded sociologically as a symptom of dissociation between culturally prescribed aspirations and socially structured avenues for realizing these aspirations.